 Dr. Kurlaender is Department Chair and a Chancellor’s Fellow at the UC Davis School of Education.
 She investigates students’ educational pathways, in particular K-12 and postsecondary alignment, and access to and success in postsecondary education.
 She has expertise in alternative pathways to college and college readiness at both community colleges and four-year colleges and universities.
 Kurlaender works closely with national data and administrative data from all three of California’s public higher education sectors systems.
 She also studies the impact of racial and ethnic diversity on student outcomes.
 She has been a visiting scholar at the Russell Sage Foundation and was elected to the National Academy of Education in 2020.

 Edward Bush, Senior Fellow

-Dr. Bush is President of Cosumnes River College.
-He is an innovative leader with over 21 years of experience in higher education with 18 of those years in the California Community College system.
+Dr. Bush is President of Cosumnes River College and a founder of African American Men in Education and Development.
+He is an innovative leader with over 21 years of experience in higher education — 18 of those years in the California Community College system.
 Dr. Bush has a history of developing programs and services that foster both student access and success as well as creating successful targeted programs for historically underserved populations.
-His has served as Vice-President of Student Services, Dean of Student Services, tenured associate faculty member in student activities, and an adjunct professor for several graduate programs.
+He has served as Vice-President of Student Services, Dean of Student Services, tenured associate faculty member in student activities, and an adjunct professor for several graduate programs.
+At Wheelhouse, he conducts and provides counsel on community college research and leads sessions in the Institute on Leadership.
 He earned his doctorate from the Claremont Graduate University.

 Elizabeth Friedmann, Research Fellow